South Carolina Long Term Care Insurance Partnership Costs

-South Carolina Long Term Care Partnership Program rates are like other policies.
-But the mandatory age-related inflation protection can increase the cost of insurance.
-So we recommend you compare Partnership policies with regular LTC insurance.
-Because, you may find a wider range of choices better suited to your needs.
-This includes hybrid long term care insurance options not available under the South Carolina Long Term Care Partnership Program.
+South Carolina Long Term Care Partnership rates are like non-Partnership policies.
+Still, we recommend comparing them with non-Partnership policies because you may find other options better suited to your needs.
+For instance, Hybrid Long Term Care Insurance plans are not available under the South Carolina Long Term Care Partnership program.

 LTC Insurance Rates in South Carolina

 South Carolina long term care insurance rates depend on your age and health history at the time you buy LTC insurance.
 Generally, the younger and healthier you are the lower the cost.
 Your long term care insurance rates will also depend on the following benefits you choose:

 - Benefit Period

 - Daily Benefit